reviewdog/action-remark-lint/README.md

 ![action screenshot](https://user-images.githubusercontent.com/17570430/102060312-4ee5e000-3df2-11eb-8c82-767afeccd8db.png)
 ![action screenshot](https://user-images.githubusercontent.com/17570430/102059912-d3842e80-3df1-11eb-9b0a-2e04eab5e294.png)

 This action runs [remark-lint](https://github.com/remarkjs/remark-lint) with [reviewdog](https://github.com/reviewdog/reviewdog) on pull requests to improve code review experience.
+It can be used to format your code and/or annotate possible changes that would be made during this formatting.

 ## Quickstart